Your Right to Your Prescription

 Here’s what to know:

 - A contact lens fitting may require more than one appointment.
 If you’ve never worn contact lenses before, or you’re trying a new type or brand of lenses, your prescriber may want you to wear the lenses for a few days.
-Then, they’ll evaluate how the lenses fit at an in-person follow-up appointment.
-Sometimes, your prescriber may want to follow up with you by phone or through a virtual video appointment and ask some additional questions to help determine that the lenses work for you.
-In both of these situations, the fitting would not be complete until the end of the second appointment, whether in-person or virtual.
+Then they’ll evaluate how the lenses fit at an in-person follow-up appointment.
+Sometimes your prescriber may want to follow up with you by phone or through a virtual video appointment and ask some additional questions to help determine that the lenses work for you.
+In these situations, the fitting would not be complete until the end of the second appointment, whether in-person, or by phone or video.

-On the other hand, if you’re a contact lens wearer who has no change in your prescription, your prescriber may be able to finalize your prescription at the end of the initial appointment.
-At that point, they are required to give you your prescription automatically.
+On the other hand, if there’s no change in your contact lens prescription, your prescriber may be able to finalize your prescription at the end of the initial appointment.
+At that point, the prescriber is required to give you your prescription automatically.

 - If the prescriber is willing to sell you lenses, that means the fitting is complete.
-You should get, or be in the process of getting your prescription automatically, whether or not you buy lenses from the prescriber.
+You should get your prescription automatically, whether you buy lenses from the prescriber.